At a glance

 Giving a genuine compliment can be harder than it seems.
 Explain that a compliment is saying something nice about what a friend takes pride in or wants other people to notice.
 Demonstrate by asking your child which is more meaningful: “It’s great that you like to eat eggs,” or “You’re a really good soccer player.”

-Your middle-schooler can rehearse giving compliments to you first, but then it helps to look for compliments or opportunities for them in other social situations.
+Your middle-schooler can rehearse giving compliments to you first.
+But it helps to look for compliments or opportunities for them in other social situations, too.
 For instance, if you’re watching TV together, ask your tween to point out sincere and insincere compliments.
 While reading a book, notice how the characters talk to each other.
 Are they nice or mean?
 Acting fake or being genuine?

 Teach tweens to use “placeholder” words like “uh-huh” and “OK” while listening.
 Then, practice reflecting back on what they've heard and asking for clarification.
 “OK, I play too rough on the basketball court.
-Is that hurting my game or just bugging the rest of the team?”
+Is that hurting my game or is it bugging the rest of the team?”

 Tweens can have trouble finding a group of kids they fit in with.
 Those who have weak social skills and low self-esteem may have a tough time handling clique behavior.
 Help your child understand that when cliques exclude and tease people, they’re looking for a reaction.
 In this case, sometimes the best response is no response.

-Practice some simple ways to defuse situations humorously (“You’re right, this shirt really is ugly—maybe I should just take it off right here”) or calmly (“That’s OK, I can sit somewhere else”).
-Most importantly, tweens need to know that if they're feeling bullied instead of teased, they can always talk to a parent, caregiver, teacher or coach.
+Practice some simple ways to defuse situations calmly, like saying, “That’s OK, I can sit somewhere else.”
+Most importantly, tweens need to know that if they’re feeling bullied instead of teased, they can always talk to a parent, caregiver, teacher, or coach.

-Afterschool activities are a good way for tweens to explore their strengths and passions.
-But getting involved isn’t always easy for kids who have trouble reading social situations and working in groups.
-Role-playing how to join a new activity can help.
+There are plenty of ways for tweens to explore their strengths and passions after school.
+But getting involved in a game or activity that’s already in progress can be hard for kids who have trouble reading social situations.
+Role-playing how to join the group can help.